-Net position of the City increased 0.51% or \$917,358 during the current fiscal year.
-The increase was mainly attributed to \$1.2 million of growth in the revenue line items of the governmental activities outpacing the growth in operating and contractual expenses.
-This growth was offset by a \$316,516 loss in income from the business-type activities.
-The increase in revenues was due to the CARES Act funding received in the amount of \$743,000 to offset COVID expenditures and an overall increase in payroll taxes.
-The water and sewer fund was affected somewhat by COVID 19 but also by the year-end adjustments for GASB 68 and 75.
-The golf course was closed down for almost two months due to COVID 19 in fiscal year 2021.
-Once the course re-opened the revenues have been better than ever and beat budget estimates.
+Net position of the City increased 6.05% or \$11,005,144 during the current fiscal year.
+The increase was mainly attributed to a \$4.3 million ARPA grant and growth in the revenue line items of the governmental activities outpacing the growth in operating and contractual expenses.
+The water and sewer fund was affected somewhat by the year-end adjustments for GASB 68 and 75.
+The golf course was undergoing the first phase of a renovation project and was shut down for a period of time.
+In addition, additional expenses were incurred on the operating side for the renovation project.

-The city was required to adopt GASB Statement 68, "Accounting and Financial reporting for Pensions, an amendment of GASB Statement No. 27" during fiscal year 2015 and GASB Statement 75, "Accounting and Financial reporting for Postemployment Benefits Other Than Pensions" in fiscal year 2018.
+The City was required to adopt GASB Statement 68, "Accounting and Financial reporting for Pensions, an amendment of GASB Statement No. 27" during fiscal year 2015 and GASB Statement 75, "Accounting and Financial reporting for Postemployment Benefits Other Than Pensions" in fiscal year 2018.
 As a result of those adoptions, the City has experienced a slight decrease in deferred outflows and inflows for the current year.
-However, there was an overall increase in the pension liability and OPEB liability for both funds in the current year.
+However, there was an overall decrease in the pension liability and OPEB liability for both funds in the current year.